Reviews You Can Rely On

 Whether you are a novice cook or an experienced home chef, having a proper chef knife is key to success in the kitchen.
 It's the tool that exemplifies the term jack-of-all-trades, able to handle basically all everyday cutting tasks in the kitchen.
 We've tested over 20 of the top chef's knives on the market today to bring you this lineup of the 13 most promising chef knives currently on the market.
 We tested these implements side-by-side to judge their performance in all kinds of chopping conditions.
 We sliced, diced, julienned, and brunoised sacks of onions, peppers, and tomatoes — then took them to the lab to measure their sharpness and verify their steel hardness and blade angle.
 From chiffonading herbs to chopping up pineapples, we compared edge retention and factory sharpness.
 We broke down and deboned over a dozen chickens to test their versatility and handle grip with greasy hands.
 No matter your budget or skill level, we've found the right knife for you.

 Need both a chef's knife and some others, to round out your full kitchen lineup?
-Check out our testing of the best kitchen knife sets.
+Check out our testing of kitchen knife sets.
 If you prefer to piece together your own custom knife kit, we've got you covered.
 We've tested top-rated bread knives, excellent kitchen shears, santoku knives, and even highly-rated nakiri knives.
 And for keeping your blades as sharp as possible, get the right cutting board, too.

 Editor's Note: Our chef knife review was updated on September 25, 2024, to include new and updated information and comparisons to help you make a better choice for your cooking style.